Buttermilk Bundt Cake with Buttermilk Glaze

 - Combine 8 oz confectioner sugar, 1 teaspoon vanilla and 2 oz buttermilk and whisk until smooth.

-- Pour the glaze over the still slightly warm cake.
-You can scoop up the glaze from the sheet pan and use it to fill in any gaps in the glaze.
+- Pour the glaze over the still slightly warm cake (see note).
+You can scoop up the glaze from the sheet pan and use it to fill in any gaps in the glaze or just leave the glaze with the drip effect.

 - Cool completely and allow the glaze to set.
 Transfer to a serving plate.